MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at HomeMay 10, 2017

-In the United States, the headlines hit mixed martial arts websites, message boards and social media like a coordinated strike against decency.
+In the United States, the headlines hit mixed martial arts websites, message boards and social media like a coordinated strike against decency: 12-year-old set to fight 24-year-old adult in mixed martial arts debut.

-It seemed, at first glance, unreal; literal #FakeNews.
+At first glance, it seemed like literal #FakeNews.
 But it wasn't—and isn't.

 On May 20, 12-year-old Momo Shimizu will make her amateur debut against Momoko Yamazaki in Tokyo during a card promoted by Japanese organization Deep Jewels.

 When it became clear the fight would actually happen, the second wave of reaction came: concern, outrage, repulsion.